 Also referred to as Torties, Tortoiseshells are characterized by a black coat with cream or red patches.
-They got their name since they resemble the shell of Turtle.
+They got their name since they resemble the shell of a Turtle.

 Most Tortoiseshells are female because the crème and red genes are associated with the X chromosome.